 There are many ways to drive down CAC and it’s vital because it increases your gross margin.
 I already hinted at customer acquisition cost in the brand chapter.
 Building a strong brand has the benefit of increasing direct traffic to your site and trust, which improves conversion rates.
 Brand recognition can even go as far as increasing click-through rates in Organic Search, which compounds upwards.
 So, build a strong brand!

 Humans are social animals and a referral from someone we trust or look up to is worth gold.
 Hence, referrals are a great way to build a brand and increase trust.
-A Nielsen survey from 2009 shows that referrals are the most powerful form of advertising – more powerful than content, ads, media, and organic search!
+A Nielsen survey from 2009 shows that referrals or recommendations are the most powerful form of advertising – more powerful than content, ads, media, and organic search!

 Another study revealed that referred customers are 18% more likely to stay with a business than non-referred customers (retention!) and add a revenue margin of 15-25%.